Healthy Homes Assessment Bridge Pā

 Draught Stopping Bridge Pā

-Draughts are a major cause of lower temperatures in houses.
-A draughty house is more expensive to heat, which completed jobs in wasting energy and incurring higher costs.
+Draughts may lead to less temperature in households.
+A draughty home will cost more to heat, which completed jobs in wasting energy and incurring higher costs.

 What are the most unreasonable gaps or holes?

-If you can feel external air coming in or the sound of a clear draught emanating from a gap or hole or crack, then it is most likely a gap or hole which needs sealing in the way you can.
-Large gaps and cracks should be stopped permanently.
-Any gaps greater than 3mm that allow air in or out into the home need the sealing.
-For instance, if an open fireplace isn’t used it can cause draughts and should be blocked off.
-Property managers and landlords are accountable for ensuring that these draughts are stopped whenever possible.
+If you can feel external air flowing in or the air is clear from a gap or hole that is, it’s likely to be a gap or crack that needs sealing in somehow.
+Large cracks and gaps should be fixed permanently.
+Gaps greater than 3mm that allow air in or out from your home require sealing.
+In the case of an open fireplace isn’t being used, it could cause draughts, and should be shut off.
+Property managers and landlords are responsible for making sure that these draughts are stopped whenever imaginable.

-There is no require to block holes or gaps which are part of the building.
-For instance, small gaps around windows and doors may be required to allow for movement within the structure when the house gets warmer and cooler, so that they are able to be shut and opened, rather than sticking.
-We will check the windows and doors in our Healthy Homes assessment of your rental property.
+There is no require to block off gaps or holes that are part of the building.
+For example, tiny gaps around doors and windows might be necessary to allow movement of the building as the house is heated and cools to allow them to be opened and closed rather than securing.
+We will check every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections